TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 109/Psalms 109.21.md

 ---

-But deal thou with me, O Jehovah the Lord, for thy name's sake: Because thy lovingkindness is good, deliver thou me;
+But deal with me, Yahweh the Lord, for your name's sake, because your loving kindness is good, deliver me;